 Who do I work with

 I work with adults of all ages and from a wide variety of backgrounds.
-I don't work with children or couples as these are specialist areas, outwith my training.

 What to expect